nnellans/terraform-guide/README.md

 # Template Directives
 (WIP)

-Template Directives are supported on quoted Strings and Heredoc Strings.
+Template Directives are supported on regular Strings and Heredoc/Multi-line Strings.
 It is recommended to only use them with Heredoc Strings so that you can use multiple lines for better readability

 - This let’s you loop over a List variable or a Map variable
   ```terraform